TempeHS/2026SE-Mechatronics-Thribhu.K/srs.typ

 - PiicoDev SSD1306
 - PiicoDev Ultrasonic
 - [INSERT SERVO MODEL NAME]

+No network is required as the MCU does not support networking.

+For communicating with the different components, they use the I2C protocol to communicate digital data between eachother.
+I2C uses a master-slave configuration, where the MCU is the master and the component is the slave.

 == Software interface requirements
 _Include the connections between your product and other software components, including frontend/backend framework, libraries, etc._